zeptometer/SATySFi-fonts-noto-serif/README.md

 ## Installed Fonts
 This package install the following fonts.
+**Note**: Currently, SATySFi doesn't work with fonts-noto-serif:NotoSerif-ExtraCondensed\* and fonts-noto-serif:NotoSerif-ExtraLight\* fonts.
+You should avoid using those fonts at the moment.

 | SATySFi Font Name | Font Filename | Font Type |
 |-------------------|---------------|-----------|